New Writers Awards

 The New Writers Awards are a fantastic opportunity for individuals committed to developing their writing.

 Awardees receive a £2,000 cash award, allowing them to focus on their work, as well as a tailored package which can include mentoring from writers and industry professionals; training in PR; performance and presentation training; and the opportunity to showcase work to publishers and agents.
 The awards also include a week-long retreat at Cove Park.
 The retreat provides time, space and the freedom to create new work in idyllic surroundings.

-Here’s what some of our previous recipients had to say about their experiences:
+Here’s what some previous recipients had to say about their experiences:

 ‘Apply, apply, apply for a New Writers Award.
 It's the wee bit of freedom the money gives you that enables you to focus on your fiction, the support a mentor can give you, the community of other writers to bounce ideas off, the chance to perform your work at events and festivals.
 Most of all, it's the power of the belief the Scottish Book Trust staff place in your writing that pushes you upwards.
 It made such a difference to me.’